ArtiPedia/blog-v3/_posts/2017-07-09-google-form-customization.md

 This is what I'm talking about.
 Many of us may not bother about the branding.
 A real headache is when you embed the form on your website, it may display its own scrollbar and may look totally different from your website's color scheme.

 One of my clients asked me whether it is possible to insert google form in their contact page without the google branding on it.
-I said it wasn't possible.
+I said it isn't possible.
 At that time I did not know that we can not only hide the branding, we can completely transform the Google form.

 ## Create a Google form
 Go to [Google Forms](https://docs.google.com/forms/u/0/){: target="_blank"} and create a form with values **Name** and **Email**.
 I'm keeping it simple for this tutorial.
 The next part is to customize Google form.